ishu9068/school-erp-system/README.md

 If you find an issue or would like to submit an improvement to this project, please submit an issue using the **issues tab** above.
 If you would like to submit a PR witha fix, reference the issue you created!

-## More Details📑

-The project already has a dedicated frontend.
-However, the backend is expected to start from scratch💪.
-Code quality is must in this project for smooth development and shall not be compromised.
-Please go through [CONTRIBUTING.md](https://github.com/Gaurav-Verma07/school-erp-system/blob/main/CONTRIBUTING.md) for contribution guidelines.